mmccroskey/MMMSwitch/README.md

 Finally, we use the `stateDidChangeHandler` to get called back whenever the state of the switch changes. `MMMSwitch` supports a rich concept of state, but for some uses, this is just too much info.
 If that's the case for you, you can just do as we've done above, and check `MMMSwitch`'s `isOn` property whenever the callback fires.
 Alternatively, the full richness of state is available to you via the callback's `newState` property if you want it.

+## Switch States Explained

+At all times, the switch is in one of the six states detailed below.
+Each state indicates:

+1. Whether the switch is currently in the off or on position (`Off` vs. `On`)
+2. Whether the user is in the middle of an interaction with the switch (`Selected` vs. `Unselected`)
+3. Whether the user is actually pressing the switch (`Pressed` vs. `Unpressed`)

+Here are the states:

+* `MMMSwitchStateOff` - The switch is completely off, and the user is not interacting with it in any way
+* `MMMSwitchStateSelectedUnpressedOff` - The user has touched down on the switch (either on the thumb or elsewhere), hasn't yet touched up, but has drug their finger off of the switch, and the switch is in the off position
+* `MMMSwitchStateSelectedPressedOff` - The user has touched down on the switch (either on the thumb or elsewhere), hasn't yet touched up, has kept their finger within the bounds of the switch (as opposed to dragging it outside the bounds), and the switch is in the off position
+* `MMMSwitchStateSelectedUnpressedOn` - The user has touched down on the switch (either on the thumb or elsewhere), hasn't yet touched up, but has drug their finger off of the switch, and the switch is in the on position
+* `MMMSwitchStateSelectedPressedOn` - The user has touched down on the switch (either on the thumb or elsewhere), hasn't yet touched up, has kept their finger within the bounds of the switch (as opposed to dragging it outside the bounds), and the switch is in the on position
+* `MMMSwitchStateOff` - The switch is completely on, and the user is not interacting with it in any way

 ## Requirements

 Because `MMMSwitch` requires Auto Layout, it must be compiled using the iOS 6 SDK or later.